-I have been looking for a Gigondas for some time as they can represent good value compared to neighbouring Châteauneuf du Pape.
+I am a fan of unoaked Gigondas as it can represent good value compared to neighbouring Châteauneuf du Pape.
 Gigondas is another 'cru' from the southern Rhône, the region's top level of wine, and this wine is a typical blend of Grenache and Syrah or Shiraz, though unusually this 50:50 mix has more Syrah than many other producers use.
 Grenache brings rich fruit and structure, Syrah elegance and perfume.

 This is a lovely perfumed wine; on the nose red and black fruits, hints of chocolate, truffles and warm spices.
 The palate does not disappoint with complex and concentrated flavours of ripe sweet fruits - raspberry, strawberry, blueberry - and spices plus that Rhône-typical herby characterthat evokes the local scrubland or 'garrigue'.
 Tannins are muted and soft for such a complex medium-bodied wine which brings a certain elegance.
 There is a long, complex finish; this is a fabulous Rhône wine.

-Translated "A dense crimson colour for this complex wine with notes of jammy black cherries, white pepper and the 'garrigue'.
-In the mouth, a beautiful structure, a range of fruit, tannins are present, the final is long and spicy".
+"Powerful & complex wine with notes of jammy black cherries, white pepper and the 'garrigue'.
+Nose with spicy aromas.
+Beautiful structure, amplitude of fruit, tannins are present, the finish is long and spicy"